Skip to main content

 Overview

-MV2 is the new Meraki Flex Camera belonging to the second generation MV smart camera family.
-The camera only has a USB-C port for power and can be provisioned easily to connect to your wireless network with the Meraki Mobile App using the wireless onboarding steps described in this document.
+The MV2 is a Meraki Flex Camera from the second-generation MV smart camera family.
+It features a USB-C port for power and can be easily connected to a wireless network using the Meraki Mobile App and the wireless onboarding steps outlined in the documentation.

 Wireless Onboarding only works MV2 and is not supported for any other Meraki Generation 2 cameras.